 If you eat out often enough, you probably have Strong Feelings about leaving a tip for your server, and unless you're Milo Yiannopoulos or my late grandmother, you may consider yourself to be a generous tipper.
 (Yiannopoulos has been known to shamelessly signing his receipts from the No Tip Crew, while my grandmother refused to squeeze out more than a quarter, regardless of the level of service.)
 But, according to a recent study, tips can vary based on gender, location and even who you voted for in the last election.

-In a survey of 1,002 adults, CreditCards.com learned a lot about tipping behaviors, discovering that the median tip, regardless of who or where you are, is around 18 percent.
+In a survey of 1,002 adults, CreditCards.com learned a lot about tipping behaviours, discovering that the median tip, regardless of who or where you are, is around 18 percent.
 Those who paid for their meals with credit cards were more likely to leave a more generous gratuity than their cash-carrying counterparts, and those who earn more than $75,000 annually are more likely to leave a larger percentage for their server.
 (That last one might explain why Shaq recently had no problem giving his shocked waitress $4,000 after a meal).

 The study also suggests that Democrats typically leave less than Republicans and Independents; only 46 percent of Dems said that they usually tipped more than 15 percent, compared with 59 percent of GOPers and 57 percent of Independents.
 Millennials tip less than Gen X-ers, who tip less than Baby Boomers.

 Men also left a median tip of 20 percent, while the median for women was just 16 percent.
 But the biggest discrepancies seem to be between various regions of the country.
 In the Midwest and Northeast, the average and median tip is 20 percent.
 In the West it's 18 percent.
 But in the South, that number falls to a lowly 15 percent.